anshul090/bcs-fellowship-mentoring-and-coaching/README.md

 A letter from my former manager at Dell confirming:
 - My role in leading technical mentorship and training
-- Organizing a bi-weekly Machine Learning Forum (100+ engineers)
+- Organizing a bi-weekly Machine Learning Forum (100+ ML engineers and Data Scientists)
 - Providing 1:1 coaching across teams
 - Promoting MLOps, LLMOps, and responsible AI practices